Multi-Dimensional Cohomological Phenomena in the Lower Multiparametric Model: Preliminaries

-\begin{definition} For a simplicial complex $X$ strongly connected w.r.t \di \ $d$, an \textbf{expansion operation} is an operation which adds a simplex of \di \ greater or equal to $d$, while keeping the component strongly connected.
-In order for this to happen, the added simplex will share a $d-1$ \di al face with an existing face, in addition to possibly other faces. \end{definition} \begin{remark} The non-pure \di al case will only be relevant in \Cref{chapUpper}. \end{remark} In this paper, when discussing strongly connected components as resulting from expansion operations we refer to a \textbf{budget} as the expected amount of simplexes of \di \ $d$ in the complex, and the \textbf{cost} of an operation as the factor by which the expected amount of the expanded complex is lower than the original.
-We will also often refer to the $\log_n$ of these by the same terms.
-Expansion operations fit into a "growing process", i.e series of subcomplexes $A_1\subset A_2\subset ...A_k=A$, where $A_1$ is a full $d$-simplex, $A$ is any strongly connected $d$-complex, $A_{i+1}$ has exactly one $d$-simplex more than $A_i$ and all $\{A_i\}$ are strongly connected.
+\begin{definition} For a strongly connected $d$-\di al simplicial complex $X$, an \textbf{expansion operation} is the addition of a simplex of \di \ $d$, while keeping the component strongly connected.
+In order for this to be the case, the added simplex must share a $d-1$ \di al face with an existing face, in addition to possibly other faces.
+Two expansion operations $A\mapsto A\cup_Q \Delta^d, B\mapsto B\cup_W \Delta^d$ are of the same type if $Q\cong W$.
+In particular, an expansion operation $A\mapsto A\cup_Q \Delta^d$ is called a \textbf{vertex adding operation} if $Q=\Delta^{d-1}$.